 Hotel credit card bonuses can vary greatly, but most cards offer enough points for a few free nights.
 On this page I will mostly focus on airline cards since nearly everyone who is looking to travel for free will need their flights covered, but only some travelers prefer to stay in hotels and use hotel points since there are other options available.
 Just know that hotel credit cards do exist and many of tips on this page can also be applied to them.

 Playing the miles game takes a lot of planning.
 First, you want to decide what your goals are.
 Do you want to go to Hawaii with your partner and stay in a nice resort, or are you thinking about backpacking solo all around South America?
 Or are you one of those people (like me) who just wants to go everywhere and use miles where they are best spent?

 Once you decide where you want to go, figure out how many miles it will take you to get there in each program.
 Frequent flyer programs can be separated into three redemption categories.
 Some programs base the cost of an award flight on what regions you are flying between.
-For example, flying from anywhere in the mainland US or Canada to anywhere in the Caribbean using United miles will cost you 17,500 miles.
+For example, flying from anywhere in the mainland US or Canada to anywhere in Europe using United miles (on a partner airline) will cost you 30,000 miles.
 For convenience, I have linked the award charts for a few region-based programs below.